tdwg/vocab/documentation-specification.md

 **vocabulary** - a collection of standardized terms and their definitions.
 Terms may represent classes, properties, or concepts.

-**vocabulary extension list** - a specialized type of term list that asserts additional properties for terms beyond their basic human-readable definitions.
+**vocabulary extension term list** - a specialized type of term list that asserts additional properties for terms beyond their basic human-readable definitions.
 For example, a vocabulary extension may assert for a term subclass or subproperty relations, class restrictions, ranges or domains, etc.

 ### **1.5 Namespaces used in this document** ###